-The outbreak of the COVID-19 pandemic in December 2019 caught the worldwide health-care providers unprepared.
-The epidemiological situation in Serbia in the early 2020 was similar.
+The outbreak of the COVID-19 pandemic in December 2019. found the worldwide healthcare providers unprepared.
+The epidemiological situation in Serbia in the early 2020. was similar.
 Medical practitioners did not know how to cope with the pandemic, since there was no conventional therapy or immunization.
 The only means of prevention was the protective equipment, which was not always available.
 The scientific data and the epidemiologist recommendations were essential [1, 2, 3].

 However, the COVID-19 pandemic had a great impact on all spheres of healthcare, one of which was dental practice.
-Many studies worldwide have shown that dentists were one of the most affected categories, due to their line of work.
-Dental medicine doctors were at the first line of health risk since they work face to face with patients.
+Many studies worldwide showed that dentists were one of the most affected categories, due to their line of work.
+Dental medicine doctors are at the first line of health risk since they work face to face with every patient.
 The purpose of this study was to collect data in order to help dentists to cope better with future epidemiological risks [4, 5, 6].